Lonely Sentinel, Wanaka, New Zealand

 If the light indoors is predominantly artificial, such as indoors at night, then setting your camera to a Fluorescent or Tungsten/Incandescent white balance may be required.
 That is, if you're trying to neutralize the color of the light.

 However, rather than neutralizing color, there are times when I want to embrace the color that's actually there.
-For those times I set my camera to Daylight (also referred to as Direct Daylight or Sunny, or indicated as a Sun icon on some cameras) which allows me to capture the color of the light that's actually there.
-If you want to actually record the color of the artificial light, then set your camera to the Daylight/Sunny white balance.
+For those times I set my camera to Daylight (also referred to as Direct Daylight or Sunny, or indicated as a Sun icon on some cameras) which allows me to record the color of the light that's actually there.
+Likewise, if you want to accurately record the color of the artificial light, such as when undertaking night photography outdoors, then set your camera to the Daylight/Sunny white balance, at least as a starting point.

 Reality and the Photograph